bfscheve/CDNlab/projects/index.md

 ecological momentary assessment in conjunction with fine-grained estimates of mental representations of said others.
 We want to know how and why teens allocate their time between various known others, how they feel and what activities they complete when doing so.
-The goal of this arc of work is to help push the field towards translating knowledge gained-in lab to predict and understand real-world behavior. **Dr. Guassi Moreira is accepting students who are interested in this line of work.**
+The goal of this arc of work is to help push the field towards translating knowledge gained in-lab to predict and understand real-world behavior. **Dr. Guassi Moreira is accepting students who are interested in this line of work.**

 # Methods Development
 Scientific advancement is impossible without methodological advancement.
 A nascent line of